Will M. Maupin

 Will M. Maupin (1863–1948) was a newspaper man from Nebraska who worked for papers like the Omaha World-Herald, The Commoner, and the Hastings Democrat.

 Early life

-Born August 31, 1863 in Callaway County, Missouri Maupin's family supported the northern cause and moved to the Illinois during the war where his father joined the Union Army.
-After the war the family moved back to Missouri where Maupin was educated until he decided to leave school and start working at the local paper.
-In May 1879 Maupin took his first job at the Republican Holt County Sentinel working to edit articles and there began his sixty year career in the publishing world.
+Born August 31, 1863 in Callaway County, Missouri, Maupin's family supported the northern cause and moved to the Illinois during the American Civil War where his father joined the Union Army.
+After the war, the family moved back to Missouri, where Maupin was educated until he decided to leave school and start working at the local paper.
+In May 1879, Maupin took his first job at the Republican Holt County Sentinel working to edit articles and there began his sixty year career in the publishing world.
 During the next ten years Maupin acted as a typographical tourist traveling around the continent writing and publishing articles in places as far as Winnipeg, Canada and Caracas, Venezuela.
 After living the tramp lifestyle Maupin settled for the first time and published his own newspaper the Meteor in Holt, Missouri just across the river from Falls City, Nebraska.